jito-foundation/restaking/docs/_tools/00_cli.md

 * `--print-json` — This will print out account information in JSON format

   Default value: `false`
-* `--print-json-without-reserves` — This will print out account information in JSON format without reserved space
+* `--print-json-with-reserves` — This will print out account information in JSON format with reserved space

   Default value: `false`